AlexLuthor135/so_long/README.md

 The difficulty of the project lies in learning algorithms of path-finding, which are many.
-In my case, I ended up making somewhat of an algorithm of my own, which I called "Plague spread", though it may have some similarities with Flood fill, but the analysis of the map and the approach is different.
+In my case, I ended up making somewhat of an algorithm of my own, which I called "Plague spread", though it may have some similarities with Flood fill, but the analysis of the map and the approach are different.